mahdiajebin/ClumsyProof/README.md

-shopping application for phonecase using .net Framework c#
+shopping application for phonecase using .net Framework visual basic